- Home /

-The KDD 2017 organizing committee solicits proposals for full-day and half-day workshops to be held in conjunction with the main conference.
+The KDD 2018 organizing committee solicits proposals for full-day and half-day workshops to be held in conjunction with the main conference.
 The purpose of a workshop is to provide an opportunity for participants from academia, industry, government and other related parties to present and discuss novel ideas on current and emerging topics relevant to knowledge discovery and data mining.
-Workshops are scheduled for August 14, 2017.
+The workshops will be scheduled on August 20th, 2018.

 Each workshop should be organized under a well-defined theme focusing on emerging research areas, challenging problems, and industrial/governmental applications.
 The goal of the workshops is to provide an informal forum to discuss important research questions and practical challenges in data mining and related areas.
 Novel ideas, controversial issues, open problems and comparisons of competing approaches are strongly encouraged as workshop topics.
 In particular, we would like to encourage organizers to avoid a mini-conference format by (i) encouraging the submission of position papers and extended abstracts, (ii) allowing plenty of time for discussions and debates, and (iii) organizing workshop panels.

 Organizers have free control on the format, style, and the building blocks of the workshop.
 Possible contents of a workshop include but are not limited to invited talks, regular papers/posters, panels, and other pragmatic alternatives.
 In case workshop proposers need extra time to prepare their workshop, early decisions may be considered if justified.